Kapoorlabs-CAPED/NapaTrackMater/README.md

 # NapaTrackMater
-Napari Visualization tool for Trackmate > 6.0 and bTrackmate XML files for 3D + time tracks
+Napari Visualization tool for Trackmate > 6.0 and bTrackmate XML files for 3D + time tracks This repository is the bridge between the Fiji and Napari world for exporting and viewing the track XML files using [Napari track layer](https://napari.org/tutorials/fundamentals/tracks.html)

 ## Installation
 This package can be installed by